Run your own CLI agents.

 Approval gates are human checkpoints that block agent execution until a team member explicitly signs off.
 They are useful before high-risk actions, external-facing changes, spend-heavy tasks, or any step where a human decision is genuinely required.
 Gates can be configured by checkpoint type, risk level, or task type, and the platform keeps a full audit trail of who approved what and when.

 Yes.
-The agent runner daemon lets you connect any Mac, Linux, or Windows machine as a local execution node.
-Download the binary for your platform, generate a one-time install token in Settings → Runners, and run the one-line install command.
-The daemon registers itself as a background service and starts polling for assigned tasks.
+The agent runner daemon lets you connect any Mac, Windows, or Linux machine as a local execution node.
+Mac and Windows users can download the desktop app from Settings → Runners and sign in; the app registers the daemon automatically.
+Linux, headless, CI, and advanced manual installs can still use one-time setup tokens and CLI commands.
 Agents then run with full access to your local repositories, CLI tools, and environment.

 J5 Agent Fleet offers a free Trial to get started, a Free tier with a monthly task allowance, a Pro tier for individual power users, and a Team tier for collaborative workspaces.
 See the Pricing page for current limits.
 Paid plans are billed through Stripe and can be managed from Settings → Billing at any time.